Hyundai Ioniq 5 review – cutting-edge EV with retro looks is now even better

 - Can get expensive

 If you’re looking for an electric car that stands out, few will turn as many heads as the retro-futuristic Hyundai Ioniq 5.
 Thanks to its boxy shape there’s plenty of room inside the Ioniq 5’s modern and minimalist cabin – plus even entry-level cars come loaded with kit.
-While it may not be able to match its sharp-looking exterior in terms of driving dynamics, the Ioniq 5’s electric motors still provide plenty of punch and, when equipped with the larger battery, it offers a range of well over 300 miles.
+It has a sharp-looking exterior, the Ioniq 5’s electric motors provide plenty of punch and, when equipped with the larger battery, it offers a range of well over 300 miles.
+Thanks to upgrades for 2025, it also drives better, gets updated tech and there’s a new sporty N Line trim for those who find the Ioniq 5 N too hardcore.

 Hyundai Ioniq 5 range

-Hyundai has been in the electric car market for a while with models such as the Kona Electric.
-While that’s still a great EV, the Ioniq 5 was the first in the Korean manufacturer's next generation of electric cars.
+Hyundai has been in the electric car market for a while with models such as the Ioniq Electric and Kona Electric.
+While the latter is still a great EV, the Ioniq 5 was the first in the Korean manufacturer's next generation of electric cars.
 A purpose-built EV that'll never be available as a petrol or plug-in hybrid model, the Ioniq 5 features an upmarket interior and striking retro-futuristic exterior, with eye-catching eight-bit-style lighting.

 A rival for the likes of the Volkswagen ID.4, Toyota bZ4X, Skoda Enyaq, Renault Scenic and Tesla Model Y, the Ioniq 5 shares its underpinnings with the Kia EV6 and Genesis GV60 and is bigger than you'd first assume from how it looks in photos.
 More like a scaled-up hatchback than an SUV, the Ioniq 5 is actually wider and longer than a Hyundai Tucson SUV, albeit not quite as high off the ground.